ensemble-ai/exercise-2-camera-control-Glendios/PeerReview-Exercise2.md

 The camera does function with it speeding up when the vessel is in the speeding up zone.
 Also once the player is at the edge of the outbox it properly pushes the whole box.
-An issue is that the outer box is a rectangle which leads to the top and bottom speed up zones not having the same area as the left and right.
+A minor issue is that the outer box is a rectangle which leads to the top and bottom speed up zones not having the same area as the left and right.
 The code is easy to and has very useful comments.

 ---